rwclutterbuck/super-coders/README.md

 - Allow searching through all keys in our data rather than only returning searches based on title
 - Have a search results page
 - Get the profanity filter to match phrases aswell as banned words (e.g "warm milk")
+- Integrate profanity filter into the blog preview

 ---